ShapeWriter (1999 - 2010)

 Tapping on individual letters on touch screens is a tedious and redundant process from an information theory point of view (over specification).
 Instead, the stroke that swipes through all letters of a word on the keyboard can be viewed as a geometric code of the word.
 Each word in a lexicon (a list of words) has its own code on a given keyboard layout.
 There are two extremes in drawing such a geometric code: visual tracing, and gesturing.
 Visual tracing from letter to letter on the keyboard is a visually guided, closed-loop, recognition-based, and relatively slow but easy action.
 Humans are good at remembering stroke patterns.
 In use, these stroke patterns can be remembered by the user (mostly subconsciously) so the shape writing processing gradually shifts from visual tracing toward the gesturing extreme: a memory recall based, open-loop and relatively fast and efficient action.
 Users will treat the entire stroke as a single chunk of information to produce.
 In this sense, shape writing is a new shorthand writing method, one word per stroke.
 Due to the Zipf's law effect, a small number of words are used disproportionally frequently and their stroke patterns get memorized rather quickly.
 Longer and less common words are typically made of common fragments whose shapes can also be quickly remembered.

-KEY ATTRIBUTES & TECHNOLOGY
+KEY PROPERTIES & TECHNOLOGY

-Intelligent pattern recognition: The trace of each word in a large lexicon (e.g. 50,000 words) forms a geometric pattern on a keyboard.
+Pattern recognition: The trace of each word in a large lexicon (e.g. 50,000 words) forms a geometric pattern on a keyboard.
 Using computational intelligence ShapeWriter finds the closest word whose pattern matches the input stroke gesture on keyboard in real time (with imperceptible time delay).
 Due to the large amount of white space in a lexicon, an intended word can still be recognized although irrelevant letters between intended letters are crossed or even if some of the letters in a word are missed in the stroke gesture.
 ShapeWriter is therefore fundamentally error tolerant.
 The best way to do shape writing recognition is to take multiple sources of information (shape, location, path, context etc) and integrate them in a probabilistic framework.

-Ease of error correction: alternative words that closely matche the user gesture stroke are presented to the user so even if the user stroke is in fact closer to another word, the intended can still be easily selected.
+Ease of error correction: alternative words that closely match the user gesture stroke are presented to the user so even if the user stroke is in fact closer to another word, the intended can still be easily selected.

 Unified command and text input: the same mechanism for shape writing text is also used for issuing commands by Command Strokes.
 For example if the user swipes a stroke from a command key to c-o-p-y, ShapeWriter copies the selected text.

 Dynamic and adaptive lexicon: ShapeWriter gives preference to the most common active vocabulary of 10,000 or so words in the 50,000 (or more) words lexicon.
 In fact only active words can come out by default.
 A passive word in the lexicon can only be presented as in a suggestion list.
-However if the suggestion is selected, it will instantly become an active word.
-This quick expansion scheme means that ShapeWriter can rapidly adapt to a individual user's writing vocabulary.
+However, if the suggestion is selected, it will instantly become an active word.
+This quick expansion scheme means that ShapeWriter can rapidly adapt to an individual user's writing vocabulary.
 For a name or a word not in the lexicon, the user can tap it once and add it to the lexicon for shape writing next time.

 Keyboard layout optimization: The layout of ShapeWriter's soft keyboard defines the ideal trace of each word.
 The familiar Qwerty layout is currently the default ShapeWriter keyboard but it is also possibly the worse possible layout.
 Shape writing tends to zig-zag left and right in a similar fashion for many words.
 In the long run, an optimized layout has great potential in further improving shape writing efficiency and experience.
 Learning shape writing on a new layout is much easier than learning typing on a new layout because of human sensitivity to geometric patterns.